 Turkey is a vibrant country, offering everything from secluded beaches to bustling cities.
-Whether you’re in search of water sports, historical artefacts, mezze platters, crowded bazaars or bustling metropolises, there’s a huge variety of holiday styles to experience here.
+Whether you’re searching for water sports, historical artifacts, mezze platters, crowded bazaars, or bustling metropolises, there’s a huge variety of holiday styles to experience here.

-Look for cheap holidays to Turkey in iconic cities such as Istanbul.
+Look for a cheap holiday to Turkey in iconic cities such as Istanbul.
 The stunning Topkapî Palace, Blue Mosque and Grand Bazaar are all found here so you’ll have plenty to keep you occupied.
-Alternatively, Izrum is a great option for summer travellers with secluded coves the perfect setting for families looking to spend a few days relaxing in the country’s clear waters.
+Alternatively, Izrum is a great option for summer travelers with secluded coves the perfect setting for families looking to spend a few days relaxing in the country’s clear waters.

 Consider a cruise around the coastline to take in the beautiful scenery.
-Fethiye to Gumbet are popular routes.
+Fethiye to Gumbet is popular routes.
 These can be booked as a week-long standalone holiday or as an excursion.

-When you arrive at your destination airport in Turkey you’ll be asked to pay £10 (in GBP) at customs before being allowed entry to the country.
+When you arrive at your destination airport in Turkey, you’ll be asked to pay £10 (in GBP) at customs before entering the country.
 Make sure you have this to hand to avoid any delays.

-Turkey isn’t the easiest country to navigate and for inexperienced travellers, the foreign language and currency could prove overwhelming.
-Try to learn a few vital phrases if you are planning on going to any traditional Turkish markets where bartering is customary.
-At the more ‘touristy’ beach resorts most of the locals will speak relatively good English, so you should be ok when ordering a meal in the evening, and remember with a package holiday Reps in resort can assist you.
+Turkey isn’t the easiest country to navigate, and foreign language and currency could prove overwhelming for inexperienced travelers.
+Try to learn a few vital phrases if you plan on going to any traditional Turkish markets where bartering is customary.
+At the more ‘touristy’ beach resorts, most of the locals will speak relatively good English, so you should be ok when ordering a meal in the evening, and remember with a package holiday Reps in resort can assist you.

-The Lira is currently stable after years of fluctuation; however you should keep an eye out for Yeni Turk Lirasi (New Turkish Lira).
+The Lira is currently stable after years of fluctuation; however, you should keep an eye out for Yeni Turk Lirasi (New Turkish Lira).
 This currency was implemented to try and beat inflation but made illegal in 2003.
-Despite this they still remain in circulation and may be used to short change travellers so be aware of this.
+Despite this, they remain in circulation and may be used to short change travelers, so be aware of this.

 It’s customary to leave around 10-15% in change on top of the bill.
 Some restaurants will calculate this 10-15% for you and automatically add to your bill as a service charge, so check your receipt before leaving any cash on the table.